 Contemporary and timeless – the HANDSOM brand is trend aware, not trend driven; it stands for clean design, and unpretentious fashion – summed up quite simply by the brand’s mantra: “We make nice clothes.”

-At HANDSOM. we proudly produce our garments in a family-owned and operated factory based between Hong Kong and South China, who we have been working with since 2010, and have a very close relationship with.
+At HANDSOM we proudly produce our garments in small, family-owned and operated factories based in Indonesia, Hong Kong and South China – with whom we have been working with since 2010, and have very close relationships with.

-Our fabrics are predominantly sourced from Japan, Korea, Europe and Hong Kong, through a handful of reputable mills with whom we have also been working with for a number of years.
+Our fabrics are sourced from Japan, Korea, Europe, Hong Kong, China and Indonesia, through a handful of reputable mills with whom we have also been working with for a number of years.

-Our garments are packaged in recyclable packaging, and where possible we ship via sea cargo to reduce our carbon footprint.
+Our garments are packaged in biodegradable bags made from cornstarch – instead of plastic – and where possible we ship via sea cargo to reduce our carbon footprint.

+Our small-scale production allows us to take advantage of deadstock fabrics, and ends of rolls – minimising waste.
 Where possible we aim to use organic and/or recycled fabrics, and incorporate sustainable materials such as bamboo and lyocell (in the form of Tencel) into our collections.
 We use non-toxic dyes and eco-friendly printing techniques.
-Our factory aims to minimise its impact on the environment by using only recyclable packaging, and unavoidable waste is disposed of in an environmentally friendly way.
+Our factories aim to minimise their impact on the environment by using biodegradable or recyclable packaging, and unavoidable waste is disposed of in an environmentally friendly way.

 If you have any further questions regarding our production processes, please get in touch.